 On Saturday 4 November 1876, Queen’s Park renewed their rivalry with Wanderers at the Oval in London.
 Queen’s recorded a resounding 6-0 victory, with goals from Angus Mckinnon, Willie Mackinnon (2), Tom Highet and Jimmy Weir (2).
 The Sportsman commented that Queen’s Park “were undoubtedly superior to their opponents at every point of the game.
 Weir’s dribbling was the best we have ever seen, and he was carried to the pavilion in triumph at the close.”
 The Queen’s Park team was J Dickson, goal; J J Taylor and R W Neill, backs; C Campbell and J Phillips, half-backs; J B Weir, W M Mackinnon, H McNeil, T C Highet, A McKinnon, and F Tod.
 Supporters back in Glasgow were in a state of excitement on the Saturday evening waiting for the score from the Oval.
 When the result eventually came through, it was better than anyone could have hoped.

 Queen’s Park were due to met Arthurlie in the Scottish Cup on Saturday 11 November but the tie was postponed due to snow.
 The game took place at

 on the following Saturday and Queen’s won 7-0.

-whether the fourth goal was scored by Weir or Thomas Lawrie and the scorer of
+whether the fourth goal was scored by Weir or Tom Lawrie and the scorer of

 the fifth goal is unknown.
 Hampden Park